GuyHale/asdf-tool-versions-automator/README.md

 `Open a new terminal and command:`
 `autoload -Uz makeNode`

-`U in -Uz causes the function to be marked for autoloading and also causes alias expansion to be suppressed when the function is loaded. z in -Uz instructs the shell to use zsh rather than ksh`
+`U in -Uz causes the makeNode to be marked for autoloading and alias expansion to be suppressed when the function is loaded. z in -Uz instructs the shell to use zsh rather than ksh`

 **Finished**